JonathanRaposo/TIME-TRACKER-APP/README.md

 ## 💻 Setup Instructions

-you can clone this repo and run in your computer to see it working:
+you can clone this repo and run in your computer to see it work:

 - Clone the repo:
   ```bash